ISSUE #122: Portfolio 2023 - December/January

 Only one submission per person for an issue.

-- No borders or watermarks.
-Please do NOT incude borders or watermarks.
-Ask if you have questions about what is acceptable.
+- No borders or watermarks - Please do not include borders or watermarks, ask if you have questions about what is acceptable

 Instructions for saving your images for web in various software applications - here.

 - Please name the files with your first name and last name (given name then surname) and a number.
-Please use the same name that you list in your email as your name.
+Use the same name that you list in your email as your name.

 - No spaces, dashes, parenthesis or other non letter/number characters.
-You can put an underscore between first and last name if you would like.
+You can put an underscore or dash between first and last name if you would like.

-- Subject line of your email should indicate which issue you are submitting for - issue # or name
+- Subject line of your email should indicate which issue you are submitting your work to - issue # and issue name

 - Please send your images in 1 email

-- Please try to ATTACH the image files not embed them, dont attach them using Google Drive - a zip file is fine.
-No .rar files please.
+- Please try to attach the image files not embed them, a zip file can be used if your application only embeds files.

 Submissions Email: email@example.com

-If you have any questions or have difficulty sending your images please email.
+If you have any questions or have difficulty sending your images please email for help.